 #4: Black Hair with Green Teal Dip Dye

 Bring out your vibrant skin tones (and undertones) with this toned-down teal green hair color on black hair.
-This teal hair ombre looks edgy, perfect for ladies with strong personalities.
+This ombre teal hair color looks edgy, perfect for ladies with strong personalities.

 #5: Brown and Teal Ombre